Used SUVs for sale at Jay Malone CDJR in Hutchinson, MN

 You need standard 3-row seating (Explorer comes 3-row only) and don’t need off-road capability or premium interior materials.
 Lower entry price than Grand Cherokee L. Wide availability on the used market makes finding the right configuration easier.

 For most central Minnesota buyers cross-shopping a used midsize SUV, the Grand Cherokee delivers the strongest overall combination of capability, luxury, and value.
 The Explorer makes sense if you specifically need 3-row at a lower price point.
-The Tahoe makes sense if you need full-size capability.
+The Tahoe is a step up in size and operating cost that most midsize SUV buyers don’t actually need.

 Side-by-Side: The 30,000-Foot View